Battle of Sumy: Bombardment

+Russian withdrawal from region

+The Ukrainian recapture of Trostianets, Sumy Oblast on 26 March was expected by Western media outlets to open up supply routes to relieve the city of Sumy, which was described as "encircled" or "under siege".
+On the same day, Ukrainian forces captured the villages Steblianky and Boromlia after the withdrawal of Russian troops.
+By 26 March, Russian forces had also left Velykyi Bobryk and Malyi Vystorop.

+By 27 March, the Russian military had withdrawn from some of the villages closest to Sumy, and had detonated a bridge over the Psel River during their retreat.

 On 4 April 2022, Governor Zhyvytskyi declared that Russian troops no longer occupied any towns or villages in Sumy Oblast and had mostly withdrawn.
 According to Zhyvytskyi, Ukrainian troops were working to push out the remaining units.
 On 8 April 2022, he stated that all Russians troops had left Sumy Oblast, but it was still unsafe due to rigged explosives and other ammunition Russian troops had left behind.

-Renewed skirmishes
+Aftermath

 Despite Russian forces withdrawing fully from Sumy Oblast by early April, airstrikes continued throughout April and May.

 In mid-May, Russian troops made numerous attempted border crossings in the Sumy area.
-On 17 May, 5 civilians were wounded by Russian shelling in Sumy Oblast.
 Shelling of the region from Russia continued for the remainder of the year.